 When I was a teenager, I remember seeing my mom special-order a certain cleanser (the name of which I forget) because it was the only thing she'd found she could wash her face with.
 She had rosacea, which was a skin condition I didn't really understand because, let's face it, I was a self-absorbed teen.
 Way to be dramatic mom, I thought, before I entered the beauty industry and a) became the kind of person who sets alarms for Fenty product launches and b) it became my job to understand skin conditions like rosacea.
 (Sidenote: Sorry, Mom, for being such a brat!)

-While there is no cure for rosacea, there are certain ways you can keep your skin from, for lack of better term, freaking the eff out.
-Here, the experts share nine things that exacerbate rosacea.
+While there is no cure for rosacea, there are ways you can prevent flare-ups.
+Here, the experts share eight things that exacerbate rosacea.

 To add insult to injury, one of the best ways to reduce the aforementioned stress—exercise—can also trigger a reaction.
 "Exercise, while it helps with stress and anxiety, raises your heart rate, making your face flushed from the increased blood flow," he explains.
 This increase blood flow and increased body temperature can trigger a reaction.

 Hot drinks and spicy foods are considered thermogenic—meaning they produce heat in the body, says Vyas.
 And, you guessed it, that can cause your rosacea to flare up.
 Zeichner says that anything that causes the body to heat up—and the blood vessels in the skin to dilate more easily—can be seen as a trigger.
 "This explains why hot temperatures, alcohol, hot beverages, and spicy foods can make rosacea worse."
 (More on these later.)

 "The most common skincare ingredients to avoid for people with rosacea symptoms are alcohol and witch hazel, which are very common in astringents, toners, and exfoliating products," Vyas says.